 b.
 East and West Campus Edges: Where the property abuts residential parcels, campus landscaped areas will be maintained to help create a landscape buffer for neighbors.
 Planting materials will incorporate trees and shrubs to help obscure campus activities and provide privacy.
 Where new internal drives are developed within building setback areas adjacent to residentially built parcels, a 20 feet wide landscape planted area will be provided.
-(This is not applicable in the following areas: existing drives or surface parking areas, where adjacent to rights-of-way, and in areas where the setback is 20 feet.)
+(This is not applicable in the following areas: existing drives or surface parking areas, and along the south property edge where the setback is 20 feet.)